An Overview of Arts Grants Available in Australia

 What is arts funding?

-Arts funding refers to the financial support provided by various organisations to sustain and promote arts and cultural activities in Australia.
-Basically, arts funding helps you start arts projects and keep them going.
-This funding is directed toward a wide range of artistic endeavours, including visual arts, performing arts, literature, music, film and more.
+Arts funding refers to the financial support provided by organisations or businesses to sustain and promote arts and cultural activities in Australia.
+Essentially, arts funding helps you start arts projects and ideally keep them going.
+Arts funding is directed toward a wide range of artistic endeavours, including visual arts, performing arts, literature, music, film and more.

 Funding is provided via a range of organisations including: